CANGA/MIRA/README.md

   5) Locality metric requires 2 remapping applications to measure on the same (source) grid

 There are three main drivers available in the source directory.
-  a) Mesh preprocessing driver file: src/CANGAMeshPreprocessDriver.py
+  1) Mesh preprocessing driver file: src/CANGAMeshPreprocessDriver.py
-  b) Field generator driver file: src/CANGAFieldGenerator.py
+  2) Field generator driver file: src/CANGAFieldGenerator.py
-  c) Metrics driver file: src/CANGAMetricsDriver.py
+  3) Metrics driver file: src/CANGAMetricsDriver.py

-## Testing
+## Intercomparison Workflow Example

 An example test problem generation sequence is shown below.

 1) Generate the mesh files for the test problem
    - Create a source (say of Cubed-Sphere type) mesh file for a particular resolution eg., "outCS128.g"
    - Create a target (say of Icosahedral-Dual polygonal type) mesh file for a particular resolution eg., "outICOD128.g"
    - These two files do not need to have consistent format since they will be pre-processed independently.
 And so arbitrary mesh types and resolutions can be used to create new test problems as necessary.

 2) Preprocess the source and target meshes
    ```
    python CANGAMeshPreprocessDriver.py --mesh outCS128.g --ExodusSingleConn --SpectralElement
    python CANGAMeshPreprocessDriver.py --mesh outICOD128.g --ExodusSingleConn
    ```
    - This will write the two variables varCoord (Cartesian coordinates of global nodes where the field is evaluated i.e. cell centers in the FV case or GLL nodes in the FE case) and varCon (Global connectivity list for cells/elements) to the respective mesh file.
    - The --SpectralElement option only applies to quadrilaterals (code will check and abort otherwise) and generates augmented global DOF coordinates and connectivity.
      It also generates the global Jacobian weights for each global DOF.
 This facilitates integrals through the susequent metrics computations.

    The processed mesh output: